bitcoin-api/bitcoin-api-full-stack/README.md

 3. Install and start [mongodb](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-amazon) using all the default configurations

-4. Install [pm2](https://www.npmjs.com/package/pm2) globally using the following CLI command `npm install pm2 -g`

-5. Set up the appropriate files and folders using the following CLI commands:
+4. Set up the appropriate files and folders using the following CLI commands:

 ```
 touch currentWithdrawReports.txt